+Domain Model.
 Our domain model needs to capture the interactions among email related actions and properties.
-We utilize a propositional logic for this, were we define a proposition for each email action that can appear in a Spark program and one proposition for each email property.
+We utilize propositional logic for this, where we define a proposition for each email action that can appear in a SPARK procedure and one proposition for each email property.
 Some example action propositions include: ComposeNewMail, ForwardMail, ReplyToMail, ModifyToField, ModifyCC, ModifySubject, and ModifyBody.
 Action propositions are defined to be true relative to the current email under consideration iff their corresponding UI action was taken during the creation of the email.
 Some example property propositions include: NewComposition, ForwardedComposition, HasCCField, and HasBody.
 These propositions are defined to be true relative to an email being considered iff the email satisfies the corresponding property.
 For example, the HasBody is true if the email has a non-empty body.
 Note that it is straightforward to compute the truth values of property propositions given an email, but is less direct for action propositions since the knowledge based does not store the actions that were used to create an email.
-To provide a link between actions and email properties we

 To provide a link between actions and email properties we specifying a domain theory, which includes a single axiom for each property proposition that defines the possible ways that the proposition can be made true.
 Some example axioms include:

-NewComposition \iff ComposeNewMail ReplyComposition \iff ReplyToMail HasAttachment \iff (AttachFile ∨ ForwardMail) HasSubject \iff (ModifySubject ∨ ReplyToMail ∨ ForwardMail)
+$\iff$ ComposeNewMail

+$\iff$ ReplyToMail

+$\iff$ (AttachFile ∨ ForwardMail)

+$\iff$ $(ModifySubject \lor ReplyToMail \lor ForwardMail)$

+$\begin{array}{c} \Leftrightarrow \\ \end{array}$